ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

         bigkey_shuffle: any_world
         map_shuffle: any_world
         compass_shuffle: any_world
+Timespinner:
+  StartWithJewelryBox: # Start with Jewelry Box unlocked
+    false: 0
+    true: 50
+  DownloadableItems: # With the tablet you will be able to download items at terminals
+    false: 0
+    true: 50
+  FacebookMode: # Requires Oculus Rift(ng) to spot the weakspots in walls and floors
+    false: 50
+    true: 0
+  StartWithMeyef: # Start with Meyef, ideal for when you want to play multiplayer.
+    false: 50
+    true: 0
+  QuickSeed: # Start with Talaria Attachment, Nyoom!
+    false: 50
+    true: 0
+  SpecificKeycards: # Keycards can only open corresponding doors
+    false: 0
+    true: 50
+  Inverted: # Start in the past
+    false: 50
+    true: 0
+  GyreArchives: # Gyre locations are in logic.
+New warps are gated by Merchant Crow and Kobo
+    false: 50
+    true: 0
+  Cantoran: # Cantoran's fight and check are available upon revisiting his room
+    false: 50
+    true: 0
+  LoreChecks: # Memories and journal entries contain items.
+    false: 0
+    true: 50
+  DamageRando: # Each orb has a high chance of having lower base damage and a low chance of having much higher base damage.
+    false: 0
+    true: 50
+  ShopFill: # Sets the items for sale in Merchant Crow's shops.
+    #    Default: No sunglasses or trendy jacket, but sand vials for sale.
+    #    Randomized: Up to 4 random items in each shop.
+    #    Vanilla: Keep shops the same as the base game.
+    #    Empty: Sell no items at the shop.
+    default: 50
+    randomized: 0
+    vanilla: 0
+    empty: 0
+  ShopWarpShards: # Shops always sell warp shards (when keys possessed), ignoring inventory setting.
+    false: 0
+    true: 50
+  ShopMultiplier: # Multiplier for the cost of items in the shop.
+Set to 0 for free shops.
+    # you can add additional values between minimum and maximum
+    0: 0 # minimum value
+    10: 0 # maximum value
+    random: 0
+    random-low: 0
+    random-high: 0
+    1: 50
+  DeathLink: # When you die, everyone dies.
+Of course the reverse is true too.
+    false: 50
+    true: 0
+  progression_balancing: # A system that moves progression earlier, to try and prevent the player from getting stuck and bored early.
+    false: 50
+    true: 0
+  accessibility: # Set rules for reachability of your items/locations.
+    #    Locations: ensure everything can be reached and acquired.
+    #    Items: ensure all logically relevant items can be acquired.
+    #    Minimal: ensure what is needed to reach your goal can be acquired.
+    locations: 0
+    items: 50
+    minimal: 0
+  local_items: # Forces these items to be in their native world.
+    []

+  non_local_items: # Forces these items to be outside their native world.
+    []

+  start_inventory: # Start with these items.
+    {}

+  start_hints: # Start with these item's locations prefilled into the !hint command.
+    []

+  start_location_hints: # Start with these locations and their item prefilled into the !hint command
+    []

+  exclude_locations: # Prevent these locations from having an important item
+    []

+  priority_locations: # Prevent these locations from having an unimportant item
+    []

+  item_links: # Share part of your item pool with other players.
+    - name: TSAll
+      item_pool:
+        - Everything
+      local_items:
+        - Tablet
+        - Water Mask
+        - Gas Mask
+        - Twin Pyramid Key
+        - Timespinner Wheel
+        - Timespinner Spindle
+        - Security Keycard A
+        - Security Keycard B
+        - Security Keycard C
+        - Security Keycard D
+        - Library Keycard V
+        - Elevator Keycard
+        - Kobo
+        - Merchant Crow
+        - Celestial Sash
+        - Succubus Hairpin
+        - Lightwall
+      replacement_item: null

 ```

 #### This is a fully functional yaml file that will do all the following things: